 On the historical side, this had been a difficult subject for some historians since, all through the 20th century, leaded gasoline was a "success story."
-For example, Joseph C. Robert, a Virginia academic and historian, published a book funded by the Ethyl Corporation in 1983 that did not even accurately account for the lives lost in the development of leaded gasoline in the 1920s, much less attempt to understand the story from an environmental or critical perspective.
-Many other historians have advanced the idea that Ethyl was a great success of modern empirical engineering.
+For example, the University of Virginia's Joseph C. Robert, chair of the history department there for many years, published a book funded by the Ethyl Corporation in 1983 that did not even accurately account for the lives lost in the development of leaded gasoline in the 1920s, much less attempt to understand the story from an environmental or critical perspective.
+Many other historians have advanced the idea that

+Ethyl was a great success of modern empirical engineering.

 It's hard to escape a general conclusion that there are serious difficulties for historians in approaching relatively closed areas of technical expertise, and that the very process of acquiring knowledge may involve commitments to world views that may later come into ideological conflict.
-I'm aware that previous historians may have positivistic views of science, loyalty to a business, or even an historical sense of a stare decisis resistance to "revisionism."
+I'm aware that previous historians may have positivistic views of science, an understandable loyalty to a business, or even an historical sense of stare decisis with a resistance to "revisionism."